mutantturkey/SelectiveGenomeAmplification/README.md

 The scoring function is this:

     fg_pts = all the points of each mer in the combination, and sequence ends4 fg_mean_dist = mean distance between each point in fg_pts fg_stddev = standard deviation of distance between each point in fg_pts

     nb_primers = number of primers in a combination primer_weight = extra weight for sets with higher primers

     bg_ratio = length of background / number of times primer was in background

     mer_score = (nb_primers**primer_weight) * (fg_mean_dist * fg_std_dist) / bg_ratio

 ## Output

 The file structure outputted by default is this:
-		$foreground_$background/
+    $foreground_$background
     └── run_1 # current_run
-		    ├── filter # filter folder for filtering steps
-		    │   ├── 1-$foreground-ignore-mers
+        ├── filter # filter folder for filtering steps │   ├── 1-$foreground-ignore-mers
         │   ├── 2-$foreground-ignore-all-mers
         │   ├── 3-$foreground-average-binding
         │   ├── 4-$foreground-non-melting
         │   └── 5-$foreground-consecutive-binding
-		    ├── $foreground-filtered-counts # final filtered mers used for selected_mers.py
+        ├── $foreground-filtered-counts # final filtered mers used for select_mers.py
-		    ├── parameters # parameters used in the run
-		    ├── selected-mers # final filtered mers used for selected_mers.py
-		    └── scores-output # file outputted by score_mers.py
+        ├── parameters # parameters used in the run ├── selected-mers # final filtered mers used for select_mers.py └── scores-output # file outputted by score_mers.py

+### select\_mers.py output

+Select mers outputs a tab delimited file, with 4 columns: mer foreground count background count and the mer selectivity we give it. (higher is better)

+    CTAACTTAGGTC  1572  155  10.14194
+    CTAACATAGGTC  1479  132  11.20455
+    GACCTATGTTAG  1479  132  11.20455

+### score\_mers.py output

+score medrs outputs a tab delmited file with 6 columns:

+    nb_primers  Combination  Score  FG_mean_dist  FG_stdev_dist  BG_ratio